apmckinlay/jsdi/README.md

 Building
 --------
+Building with Visual Studio 2013 requires the November 2013 CTP Platform Toolset

 You must set environment variables `JAVA_HOME_AMD64` and `JAVA_HOME_X86` (or else you will get errors that jni.h is not found) For example: